DIDSR/sfrc/README.rst

 DEMO execution of sFRC
 ----------------------------------------------------------
-The example codes below show how to run sfrc by using data from DL/Reg methods and their reference counterparts used in our `sfrc paper <10.36227/techrxiv.171259560.02243347/v1>`_.
+The example codes below show how to run sfrc by using data from DL/Reg methods and their reference counterparts used in the `sFRC paper <10.36227/techrxiv.171259560.02243347/v1>`_.
 Run the codes below.
 Then accordingly change input paths and sfrc parameters for your application.

 1. sFRC on SRGAN-based CT upsampled (x4) images